nprapps/nprapps.github.com/_posts/2016-12-16-all-songs-considered-poll.markdown

   summarise(points = sum(rank))
 ```

-After getting rid of the n/a values, we sort the albums by these rank points and give it a rank number.
+After getting rid of the `n/a` values, we sorted the albums by these points and give it a rank number.
 Meaning, the album with the most points per day gets the rank “1”, the album with the second most points per day gets the rank “2” etc:

 ```
 d = d %>%